Skip to main content

 Cursor Agent Development

-Pawtograder includes a Cursor agent development environment setup that allows AI assistants to help with development tasks.
-This environment provides:
+Pawtograder includes a Cursor agent development environment that lets AI assistants help with development tasks.
+Configuration files live in the .cursor directory and cover:

 • Code style and formatting rules